Page cover

 Additional Options

-Clicking the 3 dots in the top right corner will open a menu.
+Clicking the 3 dots in the top right corner will open a menu with the following options.

 View Stock Feed